TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

 The class rank by the keyword abstract constraint was marked as abstract.
 Thus we prevent the Range object itself is instantiated.

 We have furthermore implement a method :php:`normalizeValue()`.
-These »adjusted« the values ​​coming from the outside before they are assigned to a property.
+The se »adjusted« the value coming from the outside before they are assigned to a property.
 This is overwritten in the class DateRange together with the above mentioned type definitions:

 .. code-block:: php
    :caption: DateRange.php